cismet/cids-docker-images/README.md

 - **/import/cids-server-rest-legacy/**

     The host-mounted volume contains the build (pom.xml) and run (runtime.properties and log4j.properties) configuration.
+The settings.xml file can be reused from the linked cids-server container and is therfore not required.
 These configuration files are updated by the container startup script [startup.sh](https://github.com/cismet/cids-docker-images/blob/master/cids-server/startup.sh), e.g. to replace template variables by the actual environment variables passed to the docker run command, and the **copied** to the cidsDistribution directory (named volume).

 #### Running